Knee Arthroscopy Surgery Cost and Procedure Information

 - Investigation and/or treatment of problems with knee cartilage, ligaments, or the kneecap

 Arthroscopy is often used to find what is causing pain, swelling, or mobility problems stemming from the knee.
-It is a likely second step if a scan has already been done but did not show what is causing the problem.
+It is a likely second step if a scan has already been taken but did not show what is causing the problem.